- Microsoft Teams Desktop Download

-Microsoft Teams Remote Desktop Server
+- How To Remove Microsoft Teams From Remote Desktop Server

 This article describes the requirements and limitations for using Microsoft Teams in a remote desktop services (RDS) environment.